Web vs Native App Push Notifications for eCommerce

 Think about how different it is to ask a random site visitor for permission compared to a user who has already gone to the trouble of downloading and installing your native apps.

-The fact that they downloaded the apps is a sign of loyalty, so of course they'll be more receptive to you contacting them.
+The fact that the user downloaded the app is a sign of loyalty, so of course they'll be more receptive to you contacting them.

 According to Airship's detailed report, opt-in rates for native app notifications on Android range from 49% to 95%, with an average of 81%.